 There are many other reasons to have a survival kit for you, your spouse, and/or, each of your kids.
 Also, what works in the winter, may not work in the summer.
 Do you create a bag for each season, each trip, each location, or do you unpack and repack for the potential needs on an needed, specific destination.
 In my mind, a closet of large plastic tote, of survival kit master items, changed out for your specific need may be the best way to be prepared.

 On the other hand, purchasing an already packaged kit, of which there are literally hundreds of offerings, might be the most expedient way to get up to speed quickly.
-My friends Sara and David have a webpage that offers a nice selection of kits on Amazon.
+My friends Sara and David have created an excellent list of survival kits at https://www.globosurfer.com/best-survival-kits/ that offers a nice review of a selection of prepared survival kits.
 It’s a really quick way to get an overview of what commercial survival kits are out in our big, weather-filled, world.
-Worth a visit to learn more here.